r-lib/remotes/README.md

 Note that most of the examples here use GitHub.
 See below for other supported repository types.

-To install the latest version of a package in the `master` branch from GitHub, you can use the `user/repo` form.
+To install the latest version of a package in the default branch from GitHub, you can use the `user/repo` form.
 Note that `user` can also be an organization: